albertniyonsenga/alu_regex-data-extraction-albertniyonsenga/README.md

 pip install -r requirements.txt
 ```
 2. After installing [colorama](https://github.com/tartley/colorama), you have to run your program as well 🤤.
-The main reason we used `coloram` is to make our `CLI` program, while testing our `regex`, look nicer.
+The main reason we used `coloram` is to make our `CLI` program look nicer while testing our `regex`.

 ```
 # Here you can use python3 or simply python